Peer Educator Programs

 Chasing that First High: An interactive program on substance abuse and addiction.
 Students learn skills on how to recognize if someone has an issue with drugs and where to find help on campus.

 Sex Goes to the Movies: This program uses popular movie clips to educate participants about risky and unsafe partying, alcohol consumption, consent, and how to avoid these risky situations.

-Stress Be Gone: Students identify major stressors in their life and how their perception of them can impact the level of stress.
+Conquering College: Students identify major stressors in their life and how their perception of them can impact the level of stress.
 The program helps participants understand the importance of sleep and time management as well as stress reduction techniques.

 BAM!
 Body and Mind: This program will help you increase your knowledge on good mental health and how to identify and address common mental health concerns.
 Students will become aware of available resources on and off campus.